Anh Duong: Can You See Me at Robilant + Voena

 The Art of Marital Bliss depicts her standing in a kitchen, wearing nothing but a Dolce and Gabbana bra and crinoline, a saucepan in hand and carrying a teddy bear like an infant in her arm.
 The teddy bear is an element that reappears often in her work.
 In another painting, it embraces her as she holds a powder brush in one hand, dressed in sexy black underwear.
 The images of her with the bear, together with the depiction of herself as a sort of sexy housewife, do seem to want to ironically evoke the notion of a Beauty and the Beast relationship.
 In fact, the artist describes the inspiration for these paintings as born of her coming to terms with a painful divorce.

 In The Edge of Existence she is seen standing together with a man, in front of the flashing cameras of the press – Anh, as always, bearing her trademark blank expression.
 Although at times reverting to clichés in order to make a point, Anh Duong’s art, in the portrayal of a woman and her world – her loves and her anxieties – is fascinating for its perennial investigation of the woman in popular culture, seen from a personal point of view.

-Anh Duong: Can You See Me is showing at the Robilant + Voena Gallery from 3rd February to 21st March 2014, for further information visit here.
+Anh Duong: Can You See Me is showing at the Robilant + Voena Gallery from 3rd February until 21st March 2014.
+For further information visit the gallery’s website here.